UNLOCK FREE TRAINING

 Penalties For Violation Of South Dakota Law

-Those found guilty of violating South Dakota license law -
+Those found guilty of violating South Dakota license law, as mentioned in 36-21A-87, are guilty of a Class 1 misdemeanor.

 Do You Need A License To Wholesale Real Estate In South Dakota?

-No, if you are a real estate wholesaler working in South Dakota, you do not need a real estate license that is state-issued if actions and choices do not violate the defined behaviors that require a license - in SD 36-21A-6.
+No, if you are a real estate wholesaler working in South Dakota, you do not need a state-issued real estate license if actions and choices do not violate the defined behaviors that require a license - in SD 36-21A-6.

 Remember - the key to legally wholesaling real estate is to market and sell their legal asset; the real estate wholesaler’s equitable interest is granted when the buyer and the seller execute the real estate contract of sale.